 Z-score standardization is then applied to the information from each electrode considered individually, by rescaling the data distribution so that the mean of observed values is 0 and the standard deviation is 1.

 Finally, the relative position of the electrodes is encoded in a matrix representation that preserves the three-dimensional nature of the underlying data, composed of 10 rows, 11 columns, and 20 channels.
-The rows and column directly encode the spatial distribution of the electrodes on the user's scalp, following the mapping visualized in Figure~\ref{fig:mesh}, whereas the channels encode the temporal information after the segmentation and subsampling procedure previously described.
-It can be noted that our mesh-to-image mapping involves a discrete relocation of the exact input values~\cite{zhang2019making,lu2020deep}.
-Differently, the approach originally introduced by Bashivan et al.~\cite{bashivan2015learning} consists in a continuous projection from a 3D surface to a 2D image, relying on values interpolation and thus possibly causing loss of information.
+The rows and columns directly encode the spatial distribution of the electrodes on the user's scalp, following the mapping visualized in Figure~\ref{fig:mesh}, whereas the channels encode the temporal information after the segmentation and subsampling procedure previously described.
+It can be noted that our matrix representation mapping involves a discrete relocation of the exact input values~\cite{zhang2019making,lu2020deep}.
+Differently, the approach originally introduced by Bashivan et al.~\cite{bashivan2016learning} consists of a continuous projection from a 3D surface to a 2D image, relying on values interpolation and thus possibly causing loss of information.